hungptit/ioutils/README.md

 * A small set of high performance file related functions and classes.

 * The mfind command line utility is faster than both [find](https://www.gnu.org/software/findutils/) and [fd](https://github.com/sharkdp/fd) commands.
-Our performance benchmark shows that mfind is consistently 2x faster than [GNU find](https://www.gnu.org/software/findutils/) in most tests and 20%-100% faster than [fd](https://github.com/sharkdp/fd).
+Our performance benchmark shows that mfind is 2x faster than both [GNU find](https://www.gnu.org/software/findutils/) and [fd](https://github.com/sharkdp/fd).

-* The mlocate command is 15x faster than that of [GNU locate](https://www.gnu.org/software/findutils/) command.
+* The mlocate command is 10x faster than [GNU locate](https://www.gnu.org/software/findutils/) command.

 ## What is the different between ioutils and other similar open source projects such as [GNU findutils](https://www.gnu.org/software/findutils/) and [fd](https://github.com/sharkdp/fd)?##

-* ioutils is written as a library so we can easily reuse it in other projects.
+* ioutils is written as a library so we can easily reuse it in other projects, for example ioutils is used in [fastgrep](https://github.com/hungptit/fastgrep).

 * Core algorithms are created using policy-based design so we can have flexible and reusable algorithms without sacrificing the performance i.e all classes are generated at the compile time.

-* Can reduce the number of test cases from O(MN) to O(M + N), where M is the number of algorithms and N is the number of policies or behaviors.

 # Usage #